-The holidays are the perfect time to grab some hot cocoa, your pup, and snuggle in the living room for some holiday movies.
+The holidays are the perfect time to grab some hot cocoa, cuddle your pup, and crash the couch in the living room for some holiday movies.
 While there are a myriad of classic holiday films, we think it’s a good idea to switch it up and watch some dog-centric holiday films.

 The classic Dr. Seuss animated film is a staple for most families during the holiday season.
-We especially love the live-action version, which features an adorable live pup named Max.
-Max is the true hero of the story in our books.
+I especially love the live-action version, which features an adorable live pup named Max.
+Max is the true hero of the story in my book.
 He had to drag away all of those gifts from Whoville.
-He is also the wiser, more ethical of the two characters, cringing any time the Grinch does something selfish or wrong.
+He’s also the wiser, more ethical of the two characters, cringing any time the Grinch does something selfish or wrong.
 Max is a true Good Boy!

 2. Nightmare Before Christmas

 When Jack Skellington has the brilliant idea to try running Christmas instead of Halloween for a change, his loyal ghost pup Zero is with him step-by-step.
 With his glowing nose, Zero acts as Jack’s Rudolph, getting him through a heavy fog.
 This movie is half Christmas, half Halloween, and 100 percent adorable on the puppy front.

 This may not be a “Christmas” movie per se, but it is one of the best dog movies that also happens to begin and end on Christmas Day.
 Lady is a Christmas gift to her owner.
 Through the year, the pampered, sophisticated Lady falls in puppy love with a streetwise mutt.
 On Christmas Day the next year, we see a beautiful new doggy family started by the Lady and the Tramp.
 We encourage making garlic- and onion-free pasta to eat instead of popcorn while watching so you can try to recreate the film’s most famous scene with your pup.